Are you interested to know more about your ancestors? Then my 10 ways to find your family history post will show you how you can do just that.

-In this post I will highlight to you both the free and paid options that are available to you.
-I do urge you first to try to find out as much as you can about your family history for free before you spend any money.
+In this post, I will highlight to you both the free and paid options that are available to you.
+But as I said before please check out the free resources first.

 1. Start With Yourself